 Juices are generally frowned upon for babies who are younger than 6 months old, and even then they may not be a good idea to feed to children.
 Young babies still get most of their nutrition from breast milk or formula.
 When parents begin to introduce solids, the baby is mostly exploring taste, texture, and practicing chewing.

 Filling up on juices, which are high in sugar and generally no hold less nutritional value than whole fruit, prohibits your baby from craving their main source of nutrition.
 In other words, if a baby drinks fruit juice then he/she is less likely to nurse or take their bottle.

-All of this considered, it is safe to give your baby orange juice at 12 months old, but it is not considered a best practice and exposure to juices at an early age should be limited.
+All of this considered, it is safe to give your baby orange juice at 12 months old, but it is not considered a best practice, and exposure to juices at early age should be limited.

 The nutritional breakdown of oranges